jbloomlab/alignparse/README.rst

 See the `alignparse documentation <https://jbloomlab.github.io/alignparse>`_ for details on how to install and use ``alignparse``.

 To contribute to this package, read the instructions in `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.

+To report issues or seek support, please use the `GitHub issue tracker <https://github.com/jbloomlab/alignparse/issues>`_.